Inria-Empenn/spmbasics/README.md

 #### 2. Categorical Modelling

 * Run ```categorical_spec.m```  firstly it will form the ```SPM.mat``` file at the ```/event_related_gui``` folder.
 And then run ```categorical_est.job.m```
-The inference should be followed at the [original event related tutorial](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/event/categorical/).
+The further steps about the inference of the results is on the [event related tutorial page](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/event/categorical/).

 </details>